|

 accelerator to the positive ion agitator."

-replied.
-"You're just fiddling to pass time until we all get up and
+she replied.
+“You’re just fiddling to pass time until we all

-around to distract me," he insisted.
-But he knew the game was up.
+aren’t around to distract me,” he insisted.
+But he knew the

-He put the wires back in place and climbed out of the service hatch.
-"So
+game was up.
+He put the wires back in place and climbed out of the service

 if the flattery did have an ulterior motive of distracting her from the